 Natural frequency analysis is one of the most useful applications in FEA.
 It is commonly used in relation to modal analysis in structural mechanics.
 Acoustics simulation based on natural frequency analysis for complex geometries can provide engineers with essential information about the free vibration of an object or the acoustic behavior of a structure.

-What is Acoustic Simulation?
+What is Acoustics Simulation?

 Acoustics Analysis with SimScale

-Acoustic Simulation in Automotive
+Acoustics Simulation in the Automotive Industry

-Ole Døssing– “Structural Testing, Part II: Modal Analysis and Simulation”, Brüel & Kjær, 1988.
+- Ole Døssing– “Structural Testing, Part II: Modal Analysis and Simulation”, Brüel Kjær, 1988.